North Dakota Military and Veteran Benefits

 The plan provides comprehensive health care coverage when you're not activated and covered by active duty TRICARE benefits.

-Workers Compensation: The North Dakota national guard is authorized to pay medical expenses for national guard members who are called to state active duty when the member sustains an injury or illness that is found to have occurred within the line of duty and is not covered by workforce safety and insurance and when such treatment occurred while on state active duty.
+North Dakota National Guard Workers Compensation for Injury, and Illness while on State Active Duty: The North Dakota National Guard is authorized to pay medical expenses for national guard members who are called to state active duty when the member sustains an injury or illness that is found to have occurred within the line of duty and is not covered by workforce safety and insurance and when such treatment occurred while on state active duty.
 Payments shall be made only for costs not covered by other health insurance.
-Coverage of qualifying medical expenses is subject to rules set forth by the office of the adjutant general and subject to available funds.
+Coverage of qualifying medical expenses is subject to rules set forth by the office of the adjutant general and subject to available funds. ( NDCC 37-01-44)

 Operation Black Hills Cabin: The purpose of Operation Black Hills Cabin is to offer a week-long respite to qualifying wounded Veterans and their Families from the Iraq/Afghanistan campaign at little to no expense to them (except for transportation).
 The operation offers a variety of events throughout the year, such as cook-offs, hikes, and fishing tournaments.